 Define target lists by constituent group, including a short list of “stars” and a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).

-Define target lists by constituent group, including a short list of “stars” and a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).
+Identify target lists of stakeholders by constituent group, including a focus on funding entities and beneficiaries of ITU-D activities (representatives from youth, women, LDCs, SIDS, persons with specific needs and from indigenous communities, etc.).

-Define target lists by constituent group, including a short list of “stars” and a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).
+Propose target lists by constituent group, including a short list of “stars” and a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).

-Define target lists by constituent group, including a short list of “stars” and a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).
+Through their respective Regional Telecommunications Organizations (RTOs), Member States shall identify target lists by constituent group, including a short list of “stars” with a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).

-Define target lists by constituent group, including a short list of “stars” and a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).
+Define target lists by constituent group, and a focus on funding entities and beneficiaries of ITU-D activities (youth, women, representatives from LDCs, persons from indigenous communities, etc.).

 Ensure proper planning and coordination between RPMs, IRMs and RTO preparatory meetings to safeguard the efficiency of the Conference preparatory process.

-Ensure proper planning and coordination between RPMs, IRMs and RTO preparatory meetings to safeguard the efficiency of the Conference preparatory process.

-Ensure proper planning and coordination between RPMs, IRMs and RTO preparatory meetings to safeguard the efficiency of the Conference preparatory process.
+Ensure proper planning and coordination between RPMs, IRMs and RTO preparatory meetings to safeguard the efficiency and effectiveness of the Conference preparatory process.

-Ensure proper planning and coordination between RPMs, IRMs and RTO preparatory meetings to safeguard the efficiency of the Conference preparatory process.
+Stakeholders to ensure proper planning and coordination between RPMs, IRMs and RTO preparatory meetings to ensure efficiency of the Conference preparatory process.

 Ensure proper planning and coordination between RPMs, IRMs and RTO preparatory meetings to safeguard the efficiency of the Conference preparatory process.